arduino/docs-content/content/hardware/08.kits/maker/plant-watering-kit/tutorials/iot-smart-garden-setup-with-nanorp2040/content.md

 - **Automatic watering** - instead of watering your plant remotely, you can also activate the pump automatically whenever moisture drops too low.
 We do however think it is more fun to control it from a phone, but the choice is yours.
 - **Cooling/heating fan** - With some more work, you can connect a cooling/heating fan.
 This can help you bring the temperature to a perfect level (some plants like it cold, some hot).
 - **Humidifier** - a humidifier is an awesome component that increases the humidity (a perfect combo if you also add a humidity sensor).
-- **UV lights** - a UV light allows you to grow plants even when there's no natural sun light.
+- **UV lights** - a UV light allows you to grow plants even when there's no natural sun light